Skip to content

 };

 Now we can execute the search feature with the keyboard's "Enter" key, because we are using a form instead of just a standalone button.
 In the next two steps, we will separate the whole form into a new SearchForm component.
 If you want to go ahead yourself, do not hesitate.
-Anyway, that's how the form can gets extracted into its own component:
+Anyway, this is how the form can be extracted into its own component:

 src/App.jsx